 Related Reading: 10 Best Beers to Use in Beer Batter Recipes

 The Festival of Wood and Barrel Aged Beers (or F.O.B.A.B. for those in the know) is not for the faint of heart.
 As its name suggests, the focus of this always-popular fundraiser and competition is a celebration of beers that spend time—often years—aging in barrels, many of which previously held spirits.
 Over 200 breweries will be in attendance offering pours of rare, high-octane beers that will vie for the coveted Best of Show prize.

 Where: Seattle, Wash.

-It’s never too early to celebrate Oktoberfest, especially when the folks at Seattle’s beloved Fremont Brewing are running the show.
-Expect great food, a stein hoisting contest, “Texas chainsaw” pumpkin carving, and of course, plenty of—as the Germans call it—bier.
+Celebrate Oktoberfest in September with the fine folks at Seattle’s beloved Fremont Brewing.
+Expect top notch sausages and other festive fare, a stein hoisting contest, “Texas chainsaw” pumpkin carving, and of course, plenty of—as the Germans call it—bier.
 This is one of the few beer festivals that keeps the party going until midnight, so be sure to pace yourself.

 Where: Denver, Colo.

 Part competition, part tasting extravaganza, the Great American Beer Festival attracts over 60,000 attendees (that’s not a typo) and 800 breweries (also not a typo) from across the country, including all the heavy-hitters as well as a number of under-the-radar gems.
 It’s like the Oscars and Woodstock rolled into one monumental weekend and should be on every beer lovers’ bucket list.